-Why “Performance” Is Cheap—And What Truly Moves an Audience.
+Why “Performance” Is Cheap—And What TRULY Moves an Audience.

 "I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.” — Maya Angelou

 But what I witnessed over decades wasn’t just talent, nerves, or ambition.
 It was something deeper: a revealing case study in what connects—and what doesn’t.
+What made me advocate for one actor over another.

 So I reverse-engineered it to discover how to teach it.